 Return of Federal Funds/Refunds Pacifica Graduate Institute adheres to the Return of Federal Funds (R2T4) regulated by federal policy(Sect.
 668.22 Higher Education Amendments of 1998).
 For those students who are eligible and receive federal financial aid and find it necessary to withdraw from all courses at Pacifica prior to the completion of the current quarter, the following federal policy applies.
 The focus of the policy is to return the unearned portion of the federal financial aid for the enrollment period.
 Only the amount of financial aid that has been earned (based on the number of calendar days completed in the period of enrollment) will be retained on the student's behalf.
 Any unearned aid will be returned to the U.S Department of Education (ED).
-Return of Federal Funds will be calculated based on the date an official withdrawal notice is received by the Registrar's Office (i.e. written notification, the last date of documented date of attendance).
-If withdrawing from school on or before the 60% point in the term, the school, and possibly the student, shall return the percentage of unearned Title IV federal financial aid.
+If a student withdraws after the 60% point-in-time, the student has earned 100% of the federal funds.
+The Return of Federal Funds will be calculated based on the date official written notification of withdrawal is received by the Registrar's Office, the last date of documented attendance or for an unofficial withdrawal, the mid-point of the term, or the last documented date of attendance.
 The distribution of returned funds is as follows: